SCCapstone/flux/README.md

 # Testing

+All the behavior testing is done with Selenium.

 To run the test, you will need selenium-side-runner which is a command-line tool used for running selenium tests.
 To install this, you will first need node.js and npm which you can download here: https://nodejs.org/en/download